- Fee assured

 Areas of interest

-General Neurology; headache; migraine; faints; fits; tremors; dizziness; loss of balance; light headedness; memory loss; tingling; numbness; weakness.
+General Neurology; headache; migraine; faints; fits; tremors; dizziness; loss of balance; memory loss; tingling; numbness; weakness.
 Immune disorders of the nervous system; myasthenia gravis clinics.

 Current NHS consultant posts held

-I am a consultant Neurologist and Clinical Director of Medical Neurosciences at The Greater Manchester Neuroscience Centre at Salford Royal Foundation Trust.
+I am a consultant Neurologist and Clinical Director of Medical Neurosciences at the Manchester Centre for clinical Neuroscience at Salford Royal Foundation Trust.

 I also practice at Wythenshawe Hospital, where my clinics are held at Withington Community Hospital.